The IMF's Precautionary and Liquidity Line (PLL)

 The global financial crisis highlighted the need for effective global financial safety nets to help countries cope with adverse shocks.
 A key objective of recent lending reforms was to complement the traditional crisis resolution role of the IMF with more effective tools for crisis prevention.
-The Precautionary and Liquidity Line (PLL)—which replaces the Precautionary Credit Line (PCL) but with a lower bar—is designed to meet flexibly the liquidity needs of member countries with sound economic fundamentals but with some remaining moderate vulnerabilities that preclude them from using the Flexible Credit Line (FCL).
+The Precautionary and Liquidity Line (PLL) is designed to flexibly meet the liquidity needs of member countries with sound economic fundamentals but with some limited remaining vulnerabilities which preclude them from using the Flexible Credit Line (FCL).
+To date, two countries, Former Yugoslav Republic of Macedonia and Morocco, have used the PLL.

 Tools to meet countries’ diverse financing needs

-The Precautionary and Liquidity Line (PLL) builds on the strengths and broadens the scope of the Precautionary Credit Line (PCL).
-It provides financing to meet actual or potential balance of payments needs of countries with sound policies, and is intended to serve as insurance or help resolve crises under wide-ranging situations.
-The PLL combines a qualification process (similar to that for the FCL) with focused ex-post conditionality aimed at addressing the remaining vulnerabilities identified during qualification.
+The PLL provides financing to meet actual or potential balance of payments needs of countries with sound policies, and is intended to serve as a backstop or help resolve crises under wide-ranging situations.
+The PLL combines a qualification process (similar to that for the FCL but with a lower bar) with focused ex-post conditionality aimed at addressing the remaining moderate vulnerabilities identified during qualification.
 Its qualification requirements signal the strength of qualifying countries’ fundamentals and policies, thus contributing to consolidation of market confidence in the country’s policy plans.

-PLL arrangements can have a duration of either six months or 1-2 years, with the six-month duration available for countries with actual or potential short-term balance of payments needs that can make credible progress in addressing their vulnerabilities during the six-month period.
-Up to 250 percent of a member country’s quota can normally be made available upon approval of a six-month PLL arrangement.
-Renewal of six-month PLL arrangements is normally possible only after a two-year cool-off period from the date of approval of the previous six-month PLL arrangement.
-However, if a country’s balance of payments need results from the impact of exogenous shocks, including heightened regional or global stress conditions, access could be higher (see Liquidity window for crisis bystanders below).
+PLL arrangements can have duration of either six months, or one to two years.
+The six-month duration is available for countries with actual or potential short-term balance of payments needs that can make credible progress in addressing their vulnerabilities during the six-month period.
+Up to 125 percent of a member country’s quota can normally be made available upon approval of a six-month PLL arrangement.
+However, if a country’s balance of payments need results from the impact of an exogenous shock, including heightened regional or global stress, access could be higher (see below).
+Renewal of six-month PLL arrangements is normally possible only after a two-year cooling-off period from the date of approval of the previous six-month PLL arrangement.

-For 1-2 year PLL arrangements, the maximum access at approval is equal to 500 percent of quota for the first year and a total of 1000 percent of quota for the entire arrangement.
-In PLL arrangements with duration of more than one year, amounts committed during the second year can be brought forward to the first year through rephrasing where needed.
-Such requests will be considered in a scheduled or ad-hoc review by the IMF’s Executive Board that will assess the member country’s actual or potential balance of payment need and the extent to which the program remains on track to achieve its objectives.
+For one- to two-year PLL arrangements, the maximum access at approval is equal to 250 percent of quota for the first year and a total of 500 percent of quota for the entire arrangement.
+In PLL arrangements with duration of more than one year, amounts committed during the second year can be brought forward to the first year through rephasing where needed, subject to approval by the IMF’s Executive Board during a review.

 Countries with sound policies qualify

 The PLL qualification process enables signaling the strength of qualifying countries’ fundamentals and policies.
-The core standard of the qualification process is that the member country:
+The core of the qualification assessment process is that the member country:

 - Has sound economic fundamentals and institutional policy frameworks